A Deep Dive into the Inline Background Overlap Problem

 </svg>

-value is the one that gives us the result we want).
-Previously, having just white text on a black background, we didn’t really need it and it was safe to skip it, but now we have to include it.
+Other than theid, weâve now also setanother attributeon thefilterelement.
+We arenât going into it because I donât really understand much about it, but just know that this attribute with this value needs to be added on any SVGfilterthat messes with the RGB channels.
+Otherwise, the result wonât be consistent between browsers (the default islinearRGBin theory, but only thesRGBvalue seems to work in Safari) and it may not match expectations (thesRGBvalue is the one that gives us the result we want).
+Previously, having just white text on a black background, we didnât really need it and it was safe to skip it, but now we have to include it.

-))The problem with this solution is that it involves hardcoding the RGBA values for both thespan
+thebabydino))The problem with this solution is that it involves hardcoding the RGBA values for both thespanbackground and text in the SVGfilter, meaning we canât control them from the CSS.

-Let’s try another approach!
+Letâs try another approach!

 Set RGBA values upstream of the SVG filter

-First, we set them as custom properties upstream of thesvg
+First, we set them as custom properties upstream of thesvg:

 body {